johnvheurn/Artist-Word-Selection-Analysis/README.md

  The boys wanna know

 # TODO
-- Write a verse
+- Write a verse using artist word choices
--